jcpowermac/hanlon-wiki/slice-image.md

 razor image add (options...)
 Add a new image to the system razor image remove (UUID)       Remove existing image from the system
 ```
-There are options that are required when adding a new image (of any type) to the system using the “image add” command.
+There are options that are required when adding a new image (of any type) to the system using the 'image add' command.
 Those options are shown below:
 ```bash
 Usage: razor image add (options...)
    -t, --type TYPE             The type of image (mk, os, or esxi)